 Wearables are making headway in a variety of use cases and industries.
 Let’s look at a few:

 Workers who need to navigate extensive storage facilities housing thousands of items are using smart glasses to locate, collect, and deliver their products.
 The glasses provide information to the “pickers” such as an aisle and bay location, product number, product scanning, and order assembly steps.
 The glasses are replacing both paper-based processes and handheld devices.

 Physicians are wearing smart glasses while they are making their hospital or clinic rounds and talking to patients.
 This allows them to have more eye contact and personal interaction than older processes.
 The physicians can call up patient history and information and also record observations and directions all without sitting at a computer station and typing away at a keyboard.

 3. Customer Service

-Some call center associates wear wristbands that allow them to easily and accurately relay information during the workday.
-The wristbands allow them to check in and out of the facility and to authenticate their time spent at their station.
+Some call center associates wear wristbands that allow them to quickly and accurately relay information during the workday.
+The wristbands will enable them to check-in and out of the facility and authenticate their time spent at their station.
 For instance, the associate can sit down and automatically alert the workstation that they are logged in and can take calls.
 When they go on the break, the system will immediately know the station should not receive calls.
-Wristbands can provide a wide range of information especially in the areas of tracking and notifications.
+Wristbands can provide a wide range of information, especially in the areas of tracking and notifications.